TBD9rain/quick_ref/git.md

 # Tagging
-One commit can hold multiple tags.
+One commit can have multiple tags.
 No repeative tags are allowed.